Table of Contents

-Tetracyclines are predominantly metabolised in the kidneys.
-In patients with renal impairment this may lead to excessive accumulation of the antibiotic and can potentially cause hepatic damage.
+Tetracyclines are predominantly metabolized in the kidneys.
+In patients with renal impairment, this may lead to excessive accumulation of the antibiotic and can potentially cause hepatic damage.
 Common side effects include gastrointestinal disturbances and photosensitivity.

 Metronidazole and other nitroimidazoles are prodrugs, activated within the microbial cell by oxidoreductases under anaerobic conditions.
 It is a bactericidal antibiotic active against anaerobic bacteria and selected parasites.
 Its mode of operation is not fully understood.
 It is believed that nitroimidazoles produce short-lived free radicals, which are cytotoxic and can interact and harm bacterial DNA.

 Metronidazole is well absorbed and distributed after oral administration, reaching high and effective tissue concentrations in the brain, uterus, liver and abscess cavities.
 Metronidazole is indicated for the treatment of infections caused by protozoa and obligate anaerobes, such as bacterial vaginosis and clostridium difficile-associated diarrhea.

 Metronidazole is used for perioperative antibiotic prophylaxis.
 It is oxidized and conjugated in the liver and partially excreted in the urine.
 It is contraindicated during pregnancy and in patients with severe hepatic disease.

 Anaerobes have evolved different mechanisms of resistance.
 Specific resistance genes (nim) confer resistance to metronidazole by encoding an alternative reductase that can convert nitroimidazole to a nontoxic derivative.